Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 <h2> Exploration </h2>
 <br>
 My first step in exploratory data analysis was just to see if there were any obvious linear relationships between the variables.
 I did this by calculating the r-squared, or, what percent of the variation in engagement rate can be explained by the other variables.
-Let's start with time, since it's reasonable to hypothesize that tweets during active hours would be more popular than ones during off hours like the middle of the night.
+Let's start with time, since it's reasonable to hypothesize that tweets during active hours would be more popular than ones during off hours like the middle of the night. <br> <br>

 ```python
 #check the relationship between hour of the day and engagements
 model = LinearRegression()